-What is the “envelope rule” at the Ryder Cup? - bunkered.co.uk
+What is the “envelope rule” at the Ryder Cup?

+When the Ryder Cup draws back around this September, be prepared to hear an unfamiliar phrase.

-With the latest edition of the Ryder Cup set to take place this year, there's an outside chance that you might hear the term “envelope rule” banded around over the coming months.
+There’s an outside chance that you might hear the term “envelope rule” banded around when the hotly anticipated 2025 match gets underway at Bethpage State Park in New York.

 But what is it and how does it work?